stormchaserroleplaying/stormchaserRPG/Species/ChoosingaSpecies/index.md

 Your choice of species affects many different aspects of your character.
 It establishes fundamental qualities that exist throughout your character’s adventuring career.
 When making this decision, keep in mind the kind of character you want to play.
 For example, a halfling could be a good choice for a sneaky rogue, a dwarf makes a tough warrior, and an elf can be a master of arcane magic.

 Your character's species not only affects your ability scores and traits but also provides the cues for building your character's story.
-Each species' description in this chapter includes information to help you roleplay a character of that species, including personality, physical appearance, features of society, and racial alignment tendencies.
+Each species' description includes information to help you roleplay a character of that species, including personality, physical appearance, features of society, and racial alignment tendencies.
 These details are suggestions to help you think about your character; adventurers can deviate widely from the norm for their species.
 It’s worthwhile to consider why your character is different, as a helpful way to think about your character’s background and personality.

 ## Species Traits
 The description of each species includes species traits that are common to members of that species.